 Social networking offers the potential for both positive and negative consequences.
-Nursing students should consider a number of principles when functioning within the virtual world of social media in order to maintain their own reputation, the reputation of Ouachita Baptist University's Nursing programs and the parent institution, and, ultimately, the image of the nursing profession.
+Nursing students should consider several principles when functioning within the virtual world of social media to maintain their own reputation, the reputation of Ouachita Baptist University's Nursing programs and the parent institution, and, ultimately, the image of the nursing profession.